Don’t Download the Data¶

 - Also Broad’s popular variant caller pipeline, GATK was designed to be able to run on preemptible VMs.

-III.
 Storage on the Cloud¶

 The Google Cloud Platform offers a number of different storage options for your virtual machine instances: disks